Mirantis/disk_perf_test_tool/v2_plans.md

         - perf
         - [bcc](https://github.com/iovisor/bcc)
         - ceph sensors
-        - run sensors in thread pool
     * Config revised:
         * Result config then validated
     * Add sync 4k write with small set of thcount
     * Flexible SSH connection creds - use agent, default ssh settings or part of config
-    * Remove created temporary files
+    * Remove created temporary files - create all tempfiles via func from .utils, which track them
     * Use ceph-monitoring from wally
     * Remove warm-up time from fio.
 Use warm-up detection to select real test time, also fio/OS log files should be used to get test results, not directly